k2view-academy/K2View-Academy/articles/16_deploy_fabric/05_project_versioning_examples.md

 <studio>

 * Deploy to remote server where no changes were done after creating the tag.
-In this case, the deployed artifacts are fully aligned with the tag, so that when running the `version` command in the remote server, you can be assured that the version is aligned with tag artifacts.
+In this case, the deployed artifacts are fully aligned with the tag, in a way that when running the `version` command in the remote server, you can be assured that the version is aligned with tag artifacts.

 * Deploy to remote server where changes were done locally after creating the tag.
 In case where Warn-on-Tag-Diff is chosen in User Preferences for this remote server, Studio warns the user.
 If the user chooses to proceed anyway, then the built artifacts are marked with a star (*).
 This way, when running the `version` command in the target remote server, the user is hinted that the deployed artifacts are not fully aligned with the tagged version.